The Finals: Development

-The Finals, along with Arc Raiders are the first two titles from Stockholm-based Embark Studios.
+The Finals, along with Arc Raiders, are the first two titles from Stockholm-based Embark Studios.
 A producer noted that destructibility changed the way the player approached the game, saying "we're constantly surprised by the new and inventive ways players utilize the freedom the game grants.
 Why open a door when you can use a rocket launcher to blow a hole in the wall, right?".

 The title was announced in August 2022 for PC, with console ports later unveiled for PlayStation 5 and Xbox Series X and Series S. Closed betas were run in early 2023, with the first closed beta lasting from March 7–21, 2023, and the second closed beta occurring between June 14–21.
 An open beta took place between October 26 until November 5.

 The Finals was released on PC, Xbox Series X&S, and PlayStation 5 on December 7, 2023, during The Game Awards 2023.
 The Finals features full support for crossplay, allowing players on different platforms to play together.
-On release, underperforming servers caused the developers to put a temporary cap on player counts.
-The game was also later ported to the PlayStation 4 on December 12th, 2024, however it wasn't ported to the Xbox One due to hardware limitations.
-In November 2025, the studio announced that the PS4 version will be shut down on March 18, 2026.
+Upon release, underperforming servers caused the developers to put a temporary cap on player counts.
+The game was also later ported to the PlayStation 4 on December 12, 2024, however it was not ported to the Xbox One due to hardware limitations.
+In November 2025, the studio announced that the PS4 version would be shut down on March 18, 2026.
+With the release of Season 10 on March 26, 2026, the PS4 version was shut down.

 Despite Kernel-Level Anti-cheat imported into the game, to combat cheaters, the developers noted that they will continue to support the Steam Deck, and other SteamOS devices.

 Reception

 According to IGN, poor performance and low frame rates posed an issue during the game's early closed betas.
-This game also has problems in balance, as Justin Koreis pointed out that"balance issues are a bit of a concern at the moment" generally due to "Heavies tend to be ubiquitous in competitive modes."
-The Finals has also been criticized for the use of the A.I. text-to-speech program created by ElevenLabs to artificially generate the voices of characters, rather than utilizing traditional voice actors.
-Embark Studios responded to the criticism, telling Axios the generated voicework in The Finals is "based on a mix of professional voice actors and temp voices from Embark employees."
+This game also has problems in balance, as Justin Koreis pointed out that "balance issues are a bit of a concern at the moment" generally because "Heavies tend to be ubiquitous in competitive modes."

+The Finals has also been criticized for the use of the AI-based text-to-speech program created by ElevenLabs to artificially generate the voices of characters, rather than utilizing traditional voice actors.
+Embark Studios responded to the criticism, telling Axios that the generated voicework in The Finals is "based on a mix of professional voice actors and temp voices from Embark employees."